What Happened?

 This bit of research could inspire a murder mystery novel or script.

+The Crime comes from an Obstacle to the Villain’s Desire.
+Who or what is stopping them from having what they want.
 What do they need to do to remove the obstacle from their path and reach their desire?

 What is their MOTIVE?